interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/conflict_equal_priority_not_permitted/test_steps/validate_user_conflict_notification_with_another_flight.md

-# Validate conflict notification to user test step fragment
+# Validate conflict notification to user of new or modified flight test step fragment

-This step verifies that when creating or modifying an operational intent, the tested USS sent the required notification to the user of a conflicting operational intent.
+This step verifies that when creating or modifying an operational intent, the tested USS sent the required notification to the user of the new or modified conflicting operational intent.

 ## 🛑 Conflict notifications logs retrievable check
 If the query to tested USS fails or uss_qualifier is otherwise unable to retrieve the conflict notifications, this check will fail per